Your Dog Is Always Talking

 Relaxed Open Mouth

-A loose, slightly open mouth with a visible tongue is the canine equivalent of a smile.
-The jaw is relaxed, the lips are soft, and there is no tension in the face.
+A loose, open mouth with a visible tongue is a dog smile.
+The jaw's soft.
+The lips are relaxed.
+There's zero tension.

 Lip Licking (Out of Context)